-- Our pipelines provide the principal access to and from Valero Energy's McKee, Three Rivers and Ardmore refineries located near Amarillo, Texas, Corpus Christi, Texas and Ardmore, Oklahoma, respectively.
-As a result, in 2001, we transported 78% of the crude oil and other feedstocks supplied to, and 80% of the refined products produced by, these refineries.

-- Our refined product pipelines serve Valero Energy's marketing operations in the southwestern and Rocky Mountain regions of the United States.
-These operations are concentrated in metropolitan areas in the states of Texas, Colorado, New Mexico and Arizona that are expected to exceed the national average of projected cumulative population growth through 2010.

-- We believe our pipeline, terminalling and storage assets are modern, efficient and well maintained, with 50% of our ownership mileage having been built since 1990.

-- Our pipelines have available capacity that provides us the opportunity to increase volumes and distributable cash flow from existing assets.

-- Our revolving credit facility, coupled with Valero L.P.'s ability to issue new partnership units, provides us with financial flexibility to pursue expansion and acquisition opportunities.
-S{-2}
+- Our pipelines provide the principal access to and from Valero Energy's McKee and Three Rivers refineries in Texas and its Ardmore refinery in Oklahoma, and provide a major outlet for refined products from Valero Energy's Corpus Christi East and West refineries. - Our refined product pipelines serve Valero Energy's marketing operations in South Texas as well as in the southwestern and Rocky Mountain regions of the United States.
+These operations are concentrated in fast-growing metropolitan areas in the states of Texas, Colorado, New Mexico, Arizona and other mid-continent states. - Our crude oil storage tanks provide most of the crude oil storage capacity at Valero Energy's Corpus Christi West, Texas City and Benicia refineries. - We believe our pipeline, terminalling and storage assets are modern, efficient and well maintained. - Our pipelines have available capacity that provides us the opportunity to increase volumes and cash available for distribution to unitholders from existing assets. - Our revolving credit facility, coupled with our ability to issue new partnership units, provides us with financial flexibility to pursue expansion and acquisition opportunities.